DESCRIPTION When Ana finds a sea star on the beach, she wants to keep it but also wants to return it to the sea. How can she do both?

 DESCRIPTION This charming and vibrant book marks a little girl's island moments that add up to much more than a week.
 It captures the fun and whimsy of summer, the importance of imagination, and the not-so-small task of waiting for a visit from Nana.

-RESOURCES READ about the creation and sharing of Seven Days of Daisy (Jamiepeeps Blog Posts) READ an Interview with Jamie Hogan (Portland Press Herald) READ an Interview with Jamie Hogan (7 Impossible Things Before Breakfast)
+RESOURCES DOWNLOAD seven Days of the Week Posters you can use in your classroom.
+(PDF) READ about the creation and sharing of Seven Days of Daisy (Jamiepeeps Blog Posts) READ an Interview with Jamie Hogan (Portland Press Herald) READ an Interview with Jamie Hogan (7 Impossible Things Before Breakfast)

 “Hogan’s lively, brightly colored pastel illustrations bring the distinctive island setting to life.” —Kirkus Reviews